Wintellect/MSLearn/Building an AI Web App with Flask and Python/Includes/2-add-photo-uploads.md

 You will not need to use Azure Storage, or any other cloud-based file storage, for this unit.
 Azure Cognitive Services does include functions that look to the URL of a stored file.
 Setting up a Python application to be an authorized user of that file requires a significant number of steps, many of which involve cryptography, authentication, and secret keys.
 All this can be bypassed by sending the photo file directly to the application as a byte stream, using the session that Azure has already authenticated.
 So if you were preparing in your mind for several hours of wading through Active Directory credentials, relax — it's unnecessary.

-## Download assets for the Web site
+## Download starter code for the Web site

 A Web site begins with basic assets such as HTML, CSS, and images.
 Let's start by downloading a set of assets and getting a basic Web site up and running in Flask.